Comparison

 YDB-Qdrant vs standalone Qdrant

 YDB-Qdrant is a Qdrant-compatible layer for applications that already depend on YDB.
-Standalone Qdrant is a full dedicated vector database with broader API coverage and specialized vector indexing.
+Standalone or managed Qdrant is the right choice when vector search is a dedicated production workload and the team needs broader Qdrant API coverage, specialized indexing, and vector database operations.

 Choose YDB-Qdrant when